Epiphone Thunderbird Bass Arctic White Limited Edition

 In the 1960s, Gibson had an agreement with it's dealers that limited the number of outlets in an area.
 The Epiphone brand was a way of selling guitars to more dealers without breaking the terms of these arrangements.
 Until 1970, these instruments were American-made; built side by side, with Gibsons, in the same Kalamazoo factory, using the same materials and techniques, and by the same workers.

 So how are they similar?
 Short scale.
-Mahogany body, set one-piece mahogany neck, single EB humbucker, Gibson bar bridge (and later two point bridge)
+Mahogany body, set one-piece mahogany neck, rosewood fretboard with dot markers, single EB humbucker, Gibson bar bridge (and later two point bridge)

 So do they differ?
-Obviously a different shape.
+Obviously a different shape, different scratchplate and control knobs.
 Epiphone logo is a decal rather than inlaid (actually the Newport Deluxe has an inlaid logo).

 Two Newport basses, above - the EB-SF, or Newport Fuzztone from 1962.
 Below - the 1961 Newport, as it looked in 1961.